 Risk in General

-On average, Charleston may be a safe place to visit, provided you take certain measures.
+On average, Charleston may be safe to visit, provided you take certain measures.
 It is not advisable to walk alone at night.
-Close your car properly and park in a secured parking area if you’re traveling by automobile.
+Close your car properly and park in a secured parking area if you travel by automobile.
 Thoroughly examine places to avoid in Charleston.

 Risk for Female Tourists and Solo Female Travelers